-- a bowel obstruction called paralytic ileus; or
+- a bowel obstruction called paralytic ileus.

-To make sure you can safely use hydromorphone, tell your doctor if you have any of these other conditions:
+To make sure hydromorphone is safe for you, tell your doctor if you have ever had:

 - sulfite allergy;

-- Addison's disease or other adrenal gland disorders;
+- Addison's disease or other adrenal gland disorders; or

-Hydromorphone can pass into breast milk and may harm a nursing baby.
+Hydromorphone can pass into breast milk and may cause drowsiness or breathing problems in a nursing baby.
 You should not breast-feed while you are using hydromorphone.

-How is hydromorphone injection given (Dilaudid, Dilaudid-HP)?
+How is hydromorphone injection given?